Introduction

 Control Word Register Formate of 8254

-The control word register formate of 8254 programmable interval timer is as shown in the figure below:
+The control word register format of the 8254 programmable interval timer is as shown in the figure below:

-- The control word register bits, SC1 and SC0, select the control word register for counter and used to initialize the counters.
+- The control word register bits, SC1 and SC0, select the control word register for the counter and are used to initialize the counters.

-- A0 and A1 selects counters, but they used to read/load counters by microprocessor.
+- A0 and A1 select counters, but they are used to read/load counters by microprocessor.

-- The bits M2, M1 and M0 decides the mode of operation for selected counter, Mode0- Mode5.
+- The bits M2, M1, and M0 decide the mode of operation for the selected counter, Mode0- Mode5.

 Operating Modes of 8254 Programmable Interval Timer